skehrli/xk-OS/lab/lab2design.md

 ### Functions

 - `fork`: Create a new process as a copy of the calling process.
-Returns twice, once in the parent, with the return value of the process ID (pid) of the child, and once in the child, with the return value of 0.
+Returns twice, once in the parent, with the return value of the pid of the child, and once in the child, with the return value of 0.
   - Use `allocproc` to create a new entry in the process table
   - Use `vspacecopy` to copy the parent's virtual address space to the child
   - Duplicate the file descriptors in the new process
   - Duplicate the trap frame in the new process
   - Set the state of the new process to `RUNNABLE`
-- `wait`: Block until the child process exits, and then return the child's exit status.
+- `wait`: Sleep until a child process terminates, then return child’s pid.
-  - Wait for the child process to call `exit`
   - Look for exited children in the process table
+  - Wait for child process to call `exit`
+  - Clean the child process (vspace with `vspacefree` and kernel stack with `kfree`)

 - `exit`: Terminate the calling process, and return the exit status to the parent.
+  - Close all open file descriptors.
   - Mark the process as `ZOMBIE`
   - Wake up the parent process
+  - Does not return, but calls `sched` to reschedule the next process

 #### vspace.c